 - In correct watering.

-But, before I do that I should briefly discuss what you need to do if your pothos is not growing at all due to points 6 through 10 which are not related to the plant’s care routine.
+But, before I do that I should briefly discuss what you need to do if your pothos is not growing at all due to other factors that are not directly related to the plant’s care routine.

-6. No growth due to pothos being rootbound
+1. Slow growth due to the pothos being rootbound

 A rootbound pothos can, and should be, repotted.